akporode/Aziza/timesheet-app/README.md

-# Project Title
+# TimeSheet App

-One Paragraph of project description goes here
-This is simple timesheet app that I put together to showcase how to use React.js to build User Interface to capture and display data.
+This is simple timesheet app that I put together to show how to use React.js to build User Interface to capture and display data.
-It uses MongoDB, a noSql datatore on the backend and Node's Express.js middleware.
+It uses MongoDB, a NoSql datatore on the backend and Node's Express.js middleware.

 ## Getting Started